ruarq/Ants/README.md

 # Ants
-Ant simulation in C++ using the PGE
+Ant simulation in C++ using SFML2.5.1